DASA-Design/PyDASA/README.md

 5. **dimensional**

    1. test_domain.py tests for the unit conversion handler/manager.
 NOT NOW!!! ❌
-   2. test_framework.py: test for the DimScheme class to manage and control the DimMatrix in the solving process. ✅
+   2. test_framework.py: test for the DimSchema class to manage and control the DimMatrix in the solving process. ✅
    3. test_model.py: test for the DimMatrix class to solve the dimensional matrix.
 TODO ⚠️

    ---